rallsopp01-del/didactic-pancake/README.md

-Phase 2:
+Step 2:
-The next phase occurs in the folders with the %3A 1%3A50_1%3A50
+The next step occurs in the folders with the %3A 1%3A50_1%3A50

 1%3A50_1%3A50_r